 Stumptop is a modest hill by Mineral Lake in Pleasant Valley.
-It’s right across the highway from Spiraltop that we visited earlier in the month.
+It’s right across the highway from Spiraltop, which we visited earlier in the month.
 Like the other places here, the peak makes an excellent post-work outing.

 See more trip photos here.